tito-me-doe/prepare_sources/README.md

 welcome

-The script produces a diffing environment for the two projects, for comparing and integrating differences, without less noise
+The script produces a diffing environment for the two projects, for comparing and integrating differences, with less noise

 The script uses functions defined in the "functions" file, which is expected to be in the same directory